This page may contain affiliate links. Learn More.

 If you don’t have a good science storage system, think about some clear plastic totes that will help you grab what you need in a snap.
 Toss anything you don’t use in the donation box for this week.

 Today is playdough and clay declutter time.
 Playdough, clay, model magic, wikki sticks, any of the stuff you use to mold and create.

-As you’re sorting to file, throw anything that is not needed in the trash bag.
+As you’re sorting to file, throw away anything that is not needed.
 If it has important info on it and needs to be shredded, toss it in the box, we’ll get to that later in the week.
 Remember not to throw out things with your address or social security number or any other identifying information.

-Now that your filing is in order and everything has a place, let’s take to day to just log the tax receipts.
-It’s early in the year, so we can get a jump in staying organized throughout the year.
+Now that your filing is in order and everything has a place, let’s take today to just log the tax receipts.

 Today we’re going to get all of our daycare paperwork organized.
 Let’s start with enrollment paperwork.
 Is that filed in files or in a notebook?
 If not, go ahead and get your kid’s stuff in order.
 If you still need to have parents fill it out, get things out to do that.

 Now, let’s make sure all of our other DHS paperwork is in order.
 Is your license on display?
 Is your menu?
 What do you need to have displayed?
 Do that.
 Make sure your training certificates and pet records are at your fingertips for a licensing visit.